 Chapter 7 Bankruptcy

-The debtor may be an individual, a partnership, a corporation, or other business entity.
-Under this chapter the bankruptcy trustee liquidates all the debtor’s nonexempt assets to repay creditors.
-This may be a good option for someone with little to no income and a lot of outstanding unsecured debt.
+Under chapter 7, the company goes out of business and a bankruptcy trustee liquidates the business’s assets to repay creditors.
+This may be a good option for companies with little to no income and a lot of outstanding unsecured debt.
 A business cannot stay operational after filing under chapter 7.
 Debtors who qualify for chapter 7 bankruptcy may be individuals, partnerships, corporations, or other business entities.

 Chapter 11 Bankruptcy

-Frequently used by corporations, sole proprietors, or partnerships, it gives them a chance to reorganize their business, stay in control of assets, and negotiate a payment plan with creditors for less than the original debt owed.
-All parties must agree upon the repayment plan; this may be the best option for a business that wishes to continue operating.
+Chapter 11 bankruptcy gives companies a chance to reorganize their business, stay in control of assets, and negotiate a payment plan with creditors for less than the original debt owed.
+All parties must agree upon the repayment plan.
+This may be the best option for a business that wishes to continue operating.

 Chapter 12 Bankruptcy

-A relatively new bankruptcy law and is designed for family farmers or fishermen who have a consistent annual income.
+Chapter 12 is a relatively new bankruptcy law and is designed for family farmers or fishermen who have a consistent annual income.
 It allows them a chance to repay all or part of their debts over time.
-Chapter 12 was created due to the economic realities faced by many family farmers/fisherman, it is less complicated and less expensive than Chapter 11 & 13.
+Chapter 12 was created due to the economic realities faced by many family farmers/fishermen.
+It is less complicated and less expensive than Chapter 11.

 - Due to the unregulated nature of business credit, a bankruptcy will impact all three business credit profiles in a variety of ways.

 - A bankruptcy will negatively affect your business credit profiles by raising your risk potential of ceasing operations without paying back creditors.